durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. Skip this step if you were able to configure SSPR with your mobile phone number.
 Alternatively, you can set up a different method as shown on the bottom left of the window.
 If you choose to set up a different method, select **I want to set up a different method**, a pop-up window shows up, asking Which method would you like to use?
 From the drop-down, select your preferred method, **Email**, then select the **Confirm** button.
 Enter the email you would like to use then select **Next**.
 A new window opens indicating a code was just sent to the email you entered.
 Access the email you entered to obtain the code.
 Enter the code you are received and select **Next**.
 A window opens indicating Success and showing your Default sign-in method.
 Select **Done**.

 1. You can now complete your sign-in.
-You should be on the Office 365 landing page.
+You should be on the Microsoft 365 landing page.
 If you see that your sign-in time has expired, just reenter the password, SC900-Lab.

-1. Sign out of the Office 365 page and close your browser window.
+1. Sign out of the Microsoft 365 page and close your browser window.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.